ben-azevedo/fork-and-co/README.md

 - Make HTTP requests based on food name
 - Make HTTP requests based on food ID to retrieve recipes
 - Display user food search results and recipes

-- Allow users to filter their recipe search by name, nutrients, or ingredients
+## PostMVP

 - Rank recipes by their spoonacular score

-## PostMVP

-- Allow users to further filter their results by cuisines, diets, intolerances, etc.
+- Allow users to filter their recipe search by nutrients, ingredients, cuisines, diets, intolerances, etc.
 - Allow users to bookmark recipes found during their browser session
 - Advanced CSS styling and animation